 It is a privilege to salute the mystic Aeolian Islands in the hues of a misty sunrise deep in the province of Messina as the sun begins to shine out from under its bed covers.
 The bus is filled with loud slightly hyperactive Sicilians who guffaw and happily proclaim: ‘Ogni tantu dovemu alargari’ – literally we need to let ourselves go occasionally.

-At Messina the strait is like a sheet of ice, as if Calabria is only a brief sled ride away.
-Quaint Sicilian villages are littered like discarded building blocks and look out from the shifting mountains who appear to heave a sighs of restlessness.
+At Messina the strait is like a sheet of ice as if Calabria is only a brief sledge ride away.
+Quaint Sicilian villages are littered like discarded building blocks and look out from the shifting mountains who appear to heave a sigh of restlessness.
 Autostrada tunnels create the illusion night time is close despite the evasive morning light.
-I don’t know whether to sleep or rejoice for the pristine luster before me.
+I don’t know whether to sleep or rejoice for the pristine lustre before me.

 Those yelping hyenas who dominate the bus have settled down and we sneak under the bustling tourist Mecca of Taormina, briefly snatching a glance down at the ancient Greek seaside colony of Giardini Naxos, a respite from the darkness of the underworld beneath the ranges.